thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     * if "true", will automatically ask wether to open the anki browser if cards are found in the sources.
 Only used if task is `query` or `search`.

-* `WDOC_NONSTRICT_DOCDICT`
+* `WDOC_STRICT_DOCDICT`
-    * if "true", will print instead of crashing if trying to set an unexpected argument in a DocDict.
+    * if "true", will crash instead of printing if trying to set an unexpected argument in a DocDict.
-    Meaning you can specify things like "anki_profile" as argument to filetype "pdf", this makes no sense but can be useful if there's a bug in WDoc that is not yet fixed and you want to continue in the meantime.
+    Otherwise, you can specify things like "anki_profile" as argument to filetype "pdf" without crashing, this also makes no sense but can be useful if there's a bug in WDoc that is not yet fixed and you want to continue in the meantime.